coderefinery/social-coding/talk.md

 ## Why is allowing derivative work good for you as researcher?

-- **Quality** control: groups depending on your code will find bugs.
+- .emph[Quality] control: groups depending on your code will find bugs.
 - More applications.
-- Globally probably more papers (**more impact**).
+- Globally probably more papers (.emph[more impact]).
 - If you make your code citeable, you can measure this impact and use this in grant applications.
-- Long-term probably also **more papers** for you: new collaborations and projects.
+- Long-term probably also .emph[more papers] for you: new collaborations and projects.
-- Groups depending on your code will not want your code to disappear: they might **support** you, send improvements, and share maintenance load.
+- Groups depending on your code will not want your code to disappear: they might .emph[support you], send improvements, and share maintenance load.

-.blue[*Wouldn't it make sense to share your favourite cake recipe with your friends and colleagues?*]
+.remark[*Wouldn't it make sense to share your favourite cake recipe with your friends and colleagues?*]

 ---